Meira Warshauer

 In July 1991, I was invited to teach at a Jewish Renewal retreat on the campus of Bryn Mawr College.
 My class was studying Jewish texts about the environment and expressing our relationship with the earth through music.
 One day, after saying my afternoon prayers, I turned to behold a magnificent beech tree.
 Drawn to approach her, I embraced her wide trunk, gazed up into her branches, and a question emerged: Do you have a song for me?
 To my delight and wonder, I heard a simple chant on the Hebrew word for love, ahavah.
 It was as if the tree were emanating love to me, and to all of humanity.
 And later, I realized this message was from all the trees, from all of creation, singing love.

 In light of the Climate Crisis we now face, the beech tree’s ahavah chant reminds us that love is the path for healing the earth.
 Jewish tradition teaches that an all-pervasive love constantly flows from the Creator, sustaining life on earth.
 Can we return this love?
 Can we live in harmony with the earth and with each other and repair our broken home?
-The ahavah chant, along with texts from Deuteronomy that call us to love, and that also warn of destruction if we turn away, became the theme and inspiration for Ahavah (Love).
+The ahavah chant, along with texts from Deuteronomy that call us to love but warn of destruction if we turn away, became the focus for this choral symphony: Ahavah (Love).

-The second movement, Hishamru (Beware) warns of the consequences of turning away from G-d’s love and law.
-For me, this represents our going astray as a society and civilization, unwilling to give up fossil fuels and other sources of greenhouse warming, and allowing harmful activities which are rapidly destroying the entire ecosystem we depend on for life.
-A strident musical language of chromatic harmonies and jagged percussive outlines conveys the dire prediction of the text: we will be cut off from G-d’s abundance, the earth will dry up, we will not survive.
+The second movement, Hishamru (Beware) warns of the consequences of turning away from the Divine flow and wisdom.
+We go astray with needless hate and greed, stymied by divisiveness and unwilling to give up harmful actions that are destroying the very ecosystem which sustains us.
+A strident musical language of chromatic harmonies and jagged percussive outlines conveys the dire prediction of the text: we will be cut off from the loving abundance, the earth will dry up, food will not grow, we will not survive.

 The final movement, V’samtem (Place these words), returns to the promise of blessing and sustenance.
 As the mezzo soprano sings a soothing melody over quietly pulsating strings, the ahavah chant again weaves through.
-This music expresses my prayer that we wake up and return to our Source, healing our home planet with love.
-And that the blessing in this text “that you may live, you and your children, on the land which G-d gave to your ancestors, for as long as the heavens are over the earth,” will be fulfilled.
+This music expresses my prayer that we remember our inherent unity and heal our precious home planet with love.
+May the blessing “that you may live, you and your children, on the land which G-d gave to your ancestors, for as long as the heavens are over the earth,” be fulfilled.
 Ahavah…

 I drew on teachings from Rabbis Arthur Waskow and Zalman Schachter-Shalomi in interpreting the text.